emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 .. js:function:: FS.utime(path, atime, mtime)

 	Change the timestamps of the file located at ``path``.
+The times passed to the arguments are in *milliseconds* since January 1, 1970 (midnight UTC/GMT).

 	Note that in the current implementation the stored timestamp is a single value, the maximum of ``atime`` and ``mtime``.

 	:param string path: The path of the file to update.
-	:param int atime: The file modify time.
+	:param int atime: The file modify time (milliseconds).
-	:param int mtime: The file access time.
+	:param int mtime: The file access time (milliseconds).

-	..
-COMMENT :: **HamishW** what is the format of the time?
-Seconds since unix/posix start time in 1970?

 .. js:function:: FS.open(path, flags [, mode])